chrisBRN/VBA_Excel_Utilities/README.md

 # VBA_Excel_Utilities
 A series of small utility functions/macros that can be used to speed up tedious tasks.
+Provided as .txt files for easy "plug & play" use.

 ### clearFormatting - plug & play macro that clears cell formatting in a given workbook